gravitonian/brutor-sdk/docs/generating-activiti-extension-project.md

 ## Running the Docker Image with Extension applied
 To run and test the customization use the `run.sh` command:

+*Important!
+Make sure ports 5432 and 9080 are open.
+These are defined in the docker-compose.yml file.*

 ```bash
 my-repo-project mbergljung$ ./run.sh
 Creating network "docker-compose_default" with the default driver